-Self Centre is the spring force, which artificially pulls the wheel back to the center.
+Self Centre is the spring force, which pulls the wheel back to the center.
 If you use this at all, keep it very low, just enough to provide a slight assistance to keep the wheel straight.
 If you turn this up too high, it will make the wheel feel very heavy, constantly resisting any turn you put in the wheel.

-The Recentre Force is only used when you reset the car after going off the track.
+Recentre Force is only used when you reset the car after going off the track.
 It just puts the wheel back to the center.
 It has no impact while you are driving.

 The vibration forces tell more about the surface of the track, but they need to be turned quite low, or else your wheel will be vibrating constantly.

-The Tyre Slip vibrates the wheel whenever the car loses traction.
+Tyre Slip vibrates the wheel whenever the car loses traction.
 If this is too high, it can be very jarring every time you slide the car around a corner.

-The Engine setting vibrates the wheel whenever the engine hits the red line.
+Engine vibrates the wheel whenever the engine hits the red line.
 I don't particularly like this, so I have turned it down to the point where you practically can't feel it at all.
 You could turn this higher if you like the effect.